In this page you can find more on:

 A learning disability is a life-long condition.
 It affects a person’s ability to communicate or to do everyday things.

-Many people with learning disabilities prefer to use the term ‘learning difficulty’.
-In health and social care services, the phrases ‘learning difficulty’ and ‘learning disability’ are used to mean the same thing.
+Many people with a learning disability prefer to use the term ‘learning difficulty’.
+In health and social care services, the phrases ‘learning difficulty’ and ‘learning disability’ are not always used to mean the same thing.
+In UK education services a person with a learning difficulty may be described as having specific problems processing certain types of information.
+Unlike a learning disability, a learning difficulty does not affect general intelligence or IQ.

 People with profound and multiple learning disabilities may need full-time help with every aspect of their lives – including eating, drinking, washing, dressing and toileting.